20 Good movies to Learn Korean

 First, there is a clear relation between culture and language.

-Second comes the repetition of the dialogues or the scenes you like the most.
+Second comes the repetition of the dialogue or the scenes you like the most.

 After practicing the method many times, it will fix the dialogues in your mind.